 On February 7, 2017, we announced that our board of directors authorized a \$300 million share repurchase program.
 Yum China may repurchase shares under this program from time to time in open market or privately negotiated transactions, including block trades, accelerated share repurchase transactions and the use of Rule 10b5-1 trading plans.
 On October 4, 2017, the board of directors increased Yum China's existing share repurchase authorization from \$300 million to an aggregate of \$550 million.
-As of December 31, 2017, the Company has repurchased \$128 million or 3,355,696 shares of common stock under the repurchase program.
+On October 30, 2018, the board of directors further increased the share repurchase authorization to an aggregate of \$1.4 billion.
+During the year ended December 31, 2018, the Company repurchased \$312 million or 9.0 million shares of common stock under the repurchase program.
+During the year ended December 31, 2017, the Company repurchased \$128 million or 3.4 million shares of common stock under the repurchase program.